Global Greentalist Costa Rica

 Week 1: Orientation & Project Kickoff

-• Prepare through team dynamics and leadership exercises
+• Then, build team dynamics and leadership capabilities for fieldwork

 Week 2: Conservation Project